turtle94720-stack/turtle94720-stack/README.md

 🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Systems Design, and Cloud Architecture.\
 ✍️ &nbsp;In my free time, I play tennis and swim as hobbies.\
 💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
-✉️ &nbsp;You can shoot me an email at turtle94720@gmail.com!
-I'll try to respond as soon as I can.
 	<p align="center">
  <h1> My Skills <h1/>
 		<a href="https://skillicons.dev">